 Qualified continuing and newly admitted graduate students, in good academic standing in the Architecture program.
 Students must be enrolled in coursework in the graduate school maintaining a full-time status (9 credit hours/semester or higher).

-The deadline for submission of a completed Graduate Assistant Application form is: April 15, 2017 5:00 PM.
+Continuing Graduate Students - The deadline for submission of a completed Graduate Assistant Application form is: April 15, 2018 5:00 PM.

 Submission of Applications: